My Scoliosis Story

 3) Post my mother’s death my father became more abusive and violent.
 I just had to do what he wanted.
 Plus he would threaten to throw us out of the house.
 The cousin who began molesting started alienating my brother (2 years older who was very close to me) by bringing porn books for my brother so he would brush me aside, pick on me and make fun of me.

 5) I had to take care of my 2 cousins who were aged 1 and 2 years to help my grandmother because the mother came and dumped them on her mother-in-law claiming that her job was more important.
 The kids had real attachment issues, they would cling to me, like Harlow’s monkeys.
-From the ages 11-13 years, it was an on-off thing of having to care of these kids.
+From the ages 11-13 years, it was an on-off thing to care for these kids.
 My contribution was neither acknowledged nor rewarded.
 In fact, the kids’ father (my mother’s brother) would make fun of me and disparage me.
-When he brought something to eat for his kids, this man didn’t have the decency to offer me.
+When he brought food items for his kids, this man didn’t have the decency to offer me.
 It was so insulting to be standing around while he gave his kids to eat the best things money could buy since he was financially well-off.

 All these events occurred from ages 11-13 years.
 By age 14 years my spine began showing signs of curvature, my friend commented that one of my shoulders was higher than the other.
 When my father noticed my curved back he began pushing me forcing me to stand straight.
 This went on for over 2 years.
 I was 17 when I was finally taken to the doctor for consultation.